devopness/devopness/packages/sdks/javascript/README.md

 - [Docker](https://www.docker.com/products/docker-desktop/)
 - [make](https://www.gnu.org/software/make/)
   - `make` is pre-installed in most Linux systems.
   - In `macOS` it is included as part of the `Xcode` command line utils.
-It can be installed with the homebrew installation or the follow command:
+It can be installed with the following command:
   ```
   xcode-select --install
   ```